ManfredAtGit/StravaGraph/README.md

 - dblclick on a node to highlight it and its neighbors.
 - dblclick on a link to highlight it and its source and target nodes.
+- single click on node to display athlete-statistics
 - search for specific athletes using the search bar.
 - click on a search result to highlight the node and center the graph on it.
 - click on the graph to reset the highlight.
 - click on the toggle panel button to collapse or expand the panel.
 - click on the level threshold slider to filter nodes by level.
+- click on the activity threshold slider to filter nodes by activity count.
+    note: Strava athlete accounts marked as private have activity count = 0.
 - click on the theme toggle button to switch between light and dark mode.
 - click on the fit to screen button to fit the graph to the screen.

+- conditional coloring of nodes based on activity count (light blue for activity_count=0)

 ## software stack